blockchyp/blockchyp-go/docs/cli.md

 You can retrieve the signature file in png, jpeg, or gif format and you can also scale the signature image to whatever maximum width you specify.
 If you leave out a width argument, the image will be returned in its native resolution.
+We recommend using images in their native resolution because terminal response time will be all that much faster.

 Images can be returned in the JSON request as hex or you can specify a file to write the image to if that works better you.
 We like to give you options.